bashup/mdsh/README.md

 * Code blocks indented with four spaces, instead of fenced
 * Code blocks fenced with `~~~X` instead of `` ```X ``
-* Code blocks with no language tag, or with a single quote character anywhere in the language tag
+* Code blocks with no language tag

 Alternately, you can define empty `mdsh-compile-X` functions in an mdsh block, for each language you want to exclude from the compilation.